Get your IKO at BLOW!

 IKO Instructor training

 Make your hobby your work and becomes IKO instructor at BLOW!
-Our tip: combine the same AITC & ITC.
-Do you have a question, call us directly: 0652534999

-What should I be able to do as a kitesurf instructor?
+What should I do if kitesurf instructor?

 As a kitesurf instructor you need at least enough experience as a kiter.
 According to the official IKO standards you can only follow an IKO course instructor if you have the following basic skills: